benfrick/docs-portfolio/src/doc/commerce/checkout/api_checkout.md

 To get a cart, you have a few options depending on what information you need:

-1. Execute a request to the *Get a Cart by Cart ID*, *Get a Cart by Filter Criteria (Query Param)*, or *Get a Cart by Filter Criteria (Path Param)* endpoint of the Carts API to get the full details of the cart.
+1. Execute a request to the [Get a Cart by Cart ID](https://developer.niketech.com/docs/projects/Carts%20V2?tab=api#cart-operations-get-a-cart-by-cart-id-get){:target="blank"}, [Get a Cart by Filter Criteria (Query Param)](https://developer.niketech.com/docs/projects/Carts%20V2?tab=api#cart-operations-get-a-cart-by-filter-query-param-get-2){:target="blank"}, or [Get a Cart by Path Parameters](https://developer.niketech.com/docs/projects/Carts%20V2?tab=api#cart-operations-get-a-cart-by-path-parameters-get-1){:target="blank"} endpoint of the Carts API to get the full details of the cart.
-2. Execute a request to the *Get a Cart Summary by Cart ID* endpoint (Carts API), only if you support PayPal Express payment type and want to display promo codes on the order confirmation.
+2. Execute a request to the [Get a Cart Summary by Cart ID](https://developer.niketech.com/docs/projects/Carts%20V2?tab=api#cart-operations-get-a-cart-summary-by-cart-id-get-1){:target="blank"} endpoint, only if you support PayPal Express payment type and want to display promo codes on the order confirmation.

 >**TIP:** For more info on how to use the `?filter` query parameter, see [Using NDe APIs](/doc/getting-started/using_nike_apis.html#query-parameters).

 ### Step 3: Modify the Cart

-To add or remove products, services, and promotion codes from a cart, execute a request to the *Modify a Cart by Cart ID* or *Modify a Cart by Filter Criteria* endpoint.
+To add or remove products, services, and promotion codes from a cart, execute a request to the [Modify a Cart by Cart ID](https://developer.niketech.com/docs/projects/Carts%20V2?tab=api#cart-operations-modify-a-cart-by-cart-id-patch-1){:target="blank"} or [Modify a Cart by Filter Criteria](https://developer.niketech.com/docs/projects/Carts%20V2?tab=api#cart-operations-modify-a-cart-by-filter-criteria-patch-1){:target="blank"} endpoint.

 >**TIP:** Prices and subtotals are recalculated and returned in the response to each request.

-You can also delete all of the products in the cart by executing a request to *Delete All Items from a Cart by Cart ID* or *Delete All Items from a Cart by Filter Criteria* endpoints.
+To delete **all** of the products in the cart, execute a request to [Delete All Items from a Cart by Cart ID](https://developer.niketech.com/docs/projects/Carts%20V2?tab=api#cart-operations-delete-all-items-from-a-cart-by-cart-id-delete-1){:target="blank"} or [Delete All Items from a Cart by Filter Criteria](https://developer.niketech.com/docs/projects/Carts%20V2?tab=api#cart-operations-delete-all-items-from-a-cart-by-filter-criteria-delete-1){:target="blank"} endpoints.

 The delete operation is optional, even if the cart is empty; carts will automatically purge from storage after approximately 90 days of inactivity.